neftjs/neft/Home.md

 ## iOS native app

-Download XCode on your Mac computer and run:
+Download XCode (8.1 or newer) on your Mac computer and run:

 ```
 neft run ios --watch